tjblackheart/andcli/README.md

 The configuration will get persisted in the default user home config directory.
 For Linux, this is `$HOME/.config/andcli`.
 For MacOS, it's `$HOME/Library/Application Support/andcli` and for Windows it should be in `C:\Users\$USER\AppData\Roaming\andcli`.

+## Theming

+It's possible to adapt the application colors to your preferred color scheme.
+To do that, update the values in the config file found under `theme`.
+Each color has to be a valid hexadecimal string (i.e. `#cc0000`).
+If there are errors parsing your custom colors on application startup, default values will be used instead.

 ## Options

 ```text